CodeBullet-Community/BulletBot/docs/Setup-Guides/Development/Windows-Dev-Setup-Guide.md

 └── docs (location of docs build by TypeDoc)
 ```

+!!! note
-Note: The rest of this guide will assume you have this folder structure.
+    The rest of this guide will assume you have this folder structure.

 #### 3.2.
 Cloning The Repo